claresudbery/Reconciliate/README.md

 	Close and reopen VS
 	Rebuild all

+## Troubleshooting
+### HRESULT exception In Windows when writing to spreadsheet
+Go to task manager, scroll down to processes below the line, and get rid of ALL instances of Excel you find (right-click | End task).

 An example of a C# app with a Windows interface that edits an Excel spreadsheet: https://www.codeproject.com/Tips/696864/Working-with-Excel-Using-Csharp